 What is a routing number?

-A routing number is a nine-digit sequence of numbers that identifies a specific financial institution in the United States.
+A routing number is a nine-digit sequence of numbers that can help identify financial institutions in the United States.

-A large bank might have many different routing numbers that map to different states, regions, or branches, but each routing number only maps to one banking institution.
+A large bank might have multiple routing numbers that map to different states, regions, or branches, but each routing number only maps to one banking institution.

 Is an ABA number the same as a routing number?